ohmyzsh/ohmyzsh/README.md

 #### Using Plugins

-Most plugins (should! we're working on this) include a __README__, which documents how to use them.
-This README should show the aliases and extra goodies that are inclued in that particular plugin.
+Each plugin includes a __README__, documenting it.
+This README should show the aliases (if the plugin adds any) and extra goodies that are inclued in that particular plugin.

 ### Themes